Suprafix: Types

-There are two different types of suprafixes, additive and replacive.
-Suprafixes are additive if they add a suprasegmental pattern to the base form while replacive suprafixes simply change the pattern from the base form to a new pattern that conveys a different meaning.
+There are two different types of suprafixes: additive and replacive.
+Suprafixes are additive if they add a suprasegmental pattern to the base form, and replacive suprafixes simply change the pattern from the base form to a new pattern that conveys a different meaning.

 Additive suprafixes

-These kind of suprafixes are affixes that add suprasegmental phonemes to the base.
-These processes occur as a result of an underlying pattern of stress, tones, or even nasalization being added to an underlying morpheme composed of only segmental phonemes.
-In other words, this affix is attached to a bare base that has no other suprasegmental pattern underlyingly.
-This can fall under a broader category of additive morphology (e.g. processes of prefixation, suffixation, infixation, etc.).
+Additive suprafixes are affixes that add suprasegmental phonemes to the base.
+Such processes occur as a result of an underlying pattern of stress, tones, or even nasalization being added to an underlying morpheme composed of only segmental phonemes.
+In other words, the affix is attached to a bare base that has no other suprasegmental pattern underlyingly.
+That can fall under a broader category of additive morphology (e.g. processes of prefixation, suffixation, infixation).
 This is exemplified by a language in the Democratic Republic of the Congo, Ngbaka: wà, wā, wǎ and wá all mean 'clean'.
-Nida, however, explains that while the segmental base contains the meaning 'to clean', the different tones associated with the base reveal different tense/aspect information.
+Nida, however, explains that the segmental base contains the meaning 'to clean', but the different tones associated with the base reveal different tense/aspect information.

 Replacive suprafixes

-These kinds of suprafixes are affixes that replace suprasegmental phonemes of the base form.
-These processes occur as a result of an underlying pattern of stress, tones, or nasalization replacing a previous pattern of suprasegmental phonemes.
-More succinctly, this process involves stripping one suprasegmental pattern for another in order to convey a different meaning.
-This can fall under a broader category of replacive morphology.
+Replacive suprafixes are affixes that replace suprasegmental phonemes of the base form.
+Such processes occur as a result of an underlying pattern of stress, tones or nasalization replacing a previous pattern of suprasegmental phonemes.
+More succinctly, the process involves stripping one suprasegmental pattern for another to convey a different meaning.
+That can fall under a broader category of replacive morphology.
 In this kind of morphology, some particular phoneme or phonemes are being replaced by another to attribute a different meaning.
-An example of this can be found in another language from the Congo, Mongbandi: ngbò and ngbó both mean 'swam'.
-However, Nida explains that the first word is the base form while the second exhibits the verb in second plural person.
-Since the second plural person suprafix replaces the tonal pattern of the base form, this is a replacive suprafix.
+An example can be found in another language from the Democratic Republic of Congo, Mongbandi: ngbò and ngbó both mean 'swam'.
+However, Nida explains that the first word is the base form, and the second shows the verb in second-person plural.
+Since the second-person plural suprafix replaces the tonal pattern of the base form, it is a replacive suprafix.

-In specific languages

 In English

-The suprafix can also be defined as an underlying suprasegmental pattern that indicates a property of a particular type of phrase in a language, but especially for English.
-These patterns, in English, are most notable between an individually uttered word and that same word within a larger phrase.
-Consider, for example, the word 'house', which has no internal stress pattern, alone.
-However, when within a phrase like the white house (e.g. /ðə ʍàɪt hâʊs/) versus the White House (e.g. /ðə ʍáɪt hàʊs/), the stress on 'house', as the single word, changes.
+The suprafix can also be defined as an underlying suprasegmental pattern that indicates a property of a particular type of phrase in a language but especially for English.
+Such patterns are most notable between an individually-uttered word and the same word in a larger phrase.
+Consider, for example, the word house, which has no internal stress pattern, alone.
+However, within a phrase like the white house (e.g. /ðə ʍàɪt hâʊs/) versus the White House (e.g. /ðə ʍáɪt hàʊs/), the stress on the word house changes.

-English also uses a process of replacive suprafixes, where base form verbs are changed to nouns by a replacement in stress pattern, alone.
-Examples of this can be seen with: 'import (n) vs. im'port (v) and 'insult (n) vs. in'sult (v).
-Here, the stress pattern alters in order to signal the difference between noun and verb.
+English also uses a process of replacive suprafixes in which base form verbs are changed to nouns by replacing the stress pattern alone: 'import (n) vs. im'port (v) and 'insult (n) vs. in'sult (v).
+The stress pattern alters to signal the difference between noun and verb.